-Here, we summarize the contributions of our proposed method.
+We summarize the contributions of our proposed method.
 (1) In the functional estimation stage, our proposed SAPDEMI method is computationally efficient.
 Specifically, we require computational complexity of order O(MN), which is the lowest possible order in this stage.
-In comparison, the aforementioned local polynomial regression requires computational complexity of order max $\{O(M^2N), O(MN^2)\}$ , which is higher.
-(2) For our proposed SAPDEMI method, we establish a theoretical guarantee of the model identification accuracy, which, to the best of our knowledge, is a novel result.
-(3) We extend our method to PDE-based model identification.
-The latter has more related work, whereas the former is not yet well understood.
+In comparison, the aforementioned local polynomial regression would require the computational complexity of order max $\{O(M^2N), O(MN^2)\}$ , which is higher.
+(2) In this paper, for our proposed SAPDEMI method, we established a theoretical guarantee of model identification accuracy.
+And we didn't find another occurrence of such a result.
+(3) We extend to PDE-based model identification, comparing to ODE-based model identification.
+The latter has more related work, while the former is not well understood in the literature.

 The rest of the paper is organized as follows.
 In Section 2, we describe the technical details of our proposed SAPDEMI method.
 In Section 3, we present our main theory, including the sufficient conditions for correct identification, and the statistical properties of the identified models.
 In Section 4, we conduct numerical experiments to validate the theory from Section 3.
-In Section 5, we apply SAPDEMI to a real-world case study using data downloaded from the National Aeronautics and Space Administration (NASA).
-In Section 6, we conclude the paper and discuss some future research.
+In Section 5, we apply SAPDEMI to a real-world case study with data downloaded from the National Aeronautics and Space Administration (NASA).
+In Section 6, we summarize and discuss some future research.